 Do you feel bad after eating wheat products, are you exhausted for no apparent reason, or have an itchy skin rash or tingling in your feet and hands?
 You may have celiac disease if you have experienced these or other acute symptoms such as stomach pain or diarrhea.
 Celiac disease is not a rare condition.
 According to the National Institutes of Health, more than two million people have the disease in the United States.
 And the trend is on the rise.

-Compared to data from the 1950s, the disease is four times more prevalent today in the U.S., even though authorities estimate that up to 83 percent of those afflicted have not been diagnosed.
-A study by the Mayo Clinic determined that undiagnosed celiac disease could quadruple the risk of death.
-A blood test and a small intestine biopsy by a digestive doctor can tell you if you have celiac disease.
+Compared to data from the 1950s, the disease is four times more prevalent today in the U.S., even though authorities estimate that up to 83 percent of those afflicted didn’t get a proper diagnosis.
+A digestive doctor’s blood test and a small intestine biopsy can tell you if you have celiac disease.

 If It’s Not Celiac Disease

 Wheat sensitivity is a medical condition that can cause symptoms similar to celiac disease.
 If a gastroenterologist gives you a blood test for celiac disease, it may come back negative, but you still can show symptoms such as skin rashes, headaches or “brain fog,” and unexplained fatigue.

 These symptoms can also indicate other diseases and illnesses, making wheat sensitivity particularly difficult to diagnose.
 Our gastroenterologists in Manhattan can help you sort through the many options to get you on the path to feeling better.

 There’s no test specific for wheat sensitivity, but you can take action by eliminating gluten from your diet to see if your symptoms disappear.
 Even if you don’t have celiac disease or wheat intolerance, a gluten-free diet can’t hurt, but you must maintain a well-balanced diet that includes sufficient fiber.